-By Steve Waters.
-Seventy years ago, in July 1944, with the most disastrous war in history in its death-throes, a secret meeting took place in a hotel deep in the forests of New Hampshire.
+In July 1944, with the most disastrous war in history in its death-throes, a secret meeting took place in a hotel deep in the forests of New Hampshire.
 Bankers and economists from over forty nations met to draw up a settlement to save the world economy and secure the peace.
-Everything depended on two men - John Maynard Keynes and Harry Dexter White, played in this new play by Simon Callow as Keynes and Henry Goodman as White.
+Everything depended on two men - John Maynard Keynes and Harry Dexter White.

 Seen through the eyes of the main participants (including the eccentric Lady Keynes) this dive into big money and high politics takes Bretton Woods as a lens to reflect on one of the most burning issues of our times.
 Out of this meeting emerged two powerful institutions, the International Monetary Fund and the World Bank.